socketio/socket.io/README.md

 needs, alternative traditional HTTP 1.1 mechanisms are just as good as delivering the same solution.

-WebSocket/FlashSocket based connections have two fundamental benefits:
+WebSocket based connections have two fundamental benefits:

 1. **Better server performance**